-Coach Yourself to Home Business Success
+6 Steps to Coach Yourself to Home Business Success

-Initially, there is a lot of energy and excitement when you start a home business.
-But it doesn’t take long for the novelty to wear off.
+Initially, there is a lot of energy and excitement when you start a home business, but it doesn’t take long for the novelty to wear off.
 Unanticipated challenges pop up, you don’t get the results you want fast enough, and you discover that some tasks just aren’t fun.

 Many home businesses fail not because they’re bad businesses, but because their owners were unable to push through frustrations, disappointments, and challenges to achieve success.
-This is where a coach is useful in helping you see what’s not working, identify the activities you need to focus on, and motivate you to get busy.
+This is where a small business coach is useful in helping you see what’s not working, identify the activities you need to focus on, and motivate you to get busy.

-Know Your End Goal
+Know Your End Goals

-Plot Your Way to Your Goal
+Plot Your Way to Your Goals

 How are you going to get from where you are now to where you want to go?
 Every journey has a start and a finish line, but how you get there needs to be plotted.
 What tasks do you need to do to get from here to there?
 What needs to happen along the way?
 This is where your business plan can be a big help.
-But also, you need to establish your schedule, routine and to-dos, so that each day you make progress toward your goal.
+Also, you need to establish your schedule, routine, and to-dos, so that each day you make progress toward your goal.

 Play Devil’s Advocate

-Determining your goal and making a plan, are fairly straight forward tasks.
+Determining your goal and making a plan are relatively straightforward tasks.
 The challenge in home business success usually comes because your activities aren’t paying off the way you want.
 This is where a coach can be an asset because he has an objective view of your business.

-If you can’t hire a coach, then you need to develop an objective view.
-In this case, you need to challenge your ideas and beliefs around what your decisions.
+If you can’t hire a coach, then you need to develop an unbiased view.
+In this case, you need to challenge your ideas and beliefs around your decisions.
 You need to question what you’re doing and why, especially if it isn’t working.
 Every decision and task should be questioned about whether or not it’s the best course of action.
 Consider if there are alternative actions you can take and weigh which are the best do.

 Face Your Fear

 Fear plays a significant role in home business failure.
-As many motivational gurus say, success is outside or your comfort zone.
+As many motivational gurus say, success is outside of your comfort zone.
 Often, you may not recognize that it’s fear that’s holding you back.
 You may just think you’re procrastinating or that the task is tedious.
-So you really need to search within yourself to figure out why you’re avoiding what needs to be done.
+So you need to search within yourself to figure out why you’re avoiding what needs to be done.

 Track Your Results

-Do you believe cartoonist Walt Disney anticipated the movies, parks and everything Disney that exists today?
+Do you believe cartoonist Walt Disney anticipated the movies, parks, and everything Disney that exists today?
 Did Steve Jobs start Apple in a garage thinking he’d change how we listen to music?
 History is littered with regular folk who turned a home business into an empire.

-You may not be able to see the entire big picture of your business now, but it’s important that you strive for big and keep open to more.
-This is where coaches are helpful because they push you to reach higher and do more that you might think is possible.
+You may not be able to see the entire big picture of your business now, but it’s essential that you strive for big and keep open to more.
+This is where coaches are helpful because they push you to reach higher and do more than you might think is possible.